lindsay-stevens/gh_pages_pelican/content/pages/20_work_history.md

 - Organisation: University of Sydney
 - Department: MenziesKids, Faculty of Medicine and Health
 - Reporting to: Professor / Principal Investigator
-- Duration: 2022-02 to present
+- Duration: 2022-02 to 2024-11 (2 years 10 months)

 **Responsibilities**

-- Data analysis for a pediatric Type 1 Diabetes linked data project (CANDID)
+- Data analysis for a pediatric Type 1 Diabetes linked data project.
-- Data analysis for a Type 1 Diabetes National Screening Pilot
+- Data analysis for a Type 1 Diabetes National Screening Pilot.

 **Achievements**